Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/reaction-diffusion.md

 <p><center><em>A</em> + 2<em>B</em> → 3<em>B</em></center></p>

 To simulate this reaction on a particle level, if an *A* particle and two *B* particles collide with each other, then the *A* particle has some fixed probability of being replaced by a third *B* particle.
 This probability dictates the *rate* at which this reaction occurs, denoted *r*.
+This rate depends on the concentrations of both *A* and *B*, as well as their kinetic energy, the presence of a catalyst, and so on.

 This third reaction is why we compared *A* to prey and *B* to predators, since we may like to conceptualize the reaction as two *B* particles consuming an *A* particle and producing an offspring *B* particle.